 Class Deletion, Drop, or Withdrawal

-Student Initiated DropYou can drop a class or all of your classes before the end of the Drop/Add period and are entitled to a 100% refund of the refundable fees.
-Your Valencia account will be credited, and after all fees have been paid, a check or charge card credit will be issued.
+Student Initiated DropYou can drop a class or all of your classes before the end of the Drop/refund period and are entitled to a 100% refund of the refundable fees.
+Your Valencia account will be credited, and after all fees have been paid, a refund will be issued in accordance with your refund preference.
 Refer to the college catalog for further information.

 Class DeletionYou are responsible for payment for all classes not dropped from your schedule by the Drop/Refund Deadline listed in the Important College Calendar Dates section of the catalog and in the Credit Class Schedule.
 Non-attendance in any course(s) will not qualify you for a waiver of your financial responsibility for the course(s).
 If you do not pay by the specified date and time, you may lose all of your classes and will have to attempt to re-register.
 It is your responsibility to review your account with the college.

-To receive a 100% refund of the refundable fees, students must drop from a course or all courses before the last day of the Drop/Add period as listed in the credit class schedule.
+To receive a 100% refund of the refundable fees, students must drop from a course or all courses before the last day of the Drop/refund period as listed in the credit class schedule.

-If you withdraw from a class after the Add/Drop period but before the withdrawal deadline, you will receive a grade of "W" and will not be entitled to a refund of fees.
+If you withdraw from a class after the Add/refund period but before the withdrawal deadline, you will receive a grade of "W" and will not be entitled to a refund of fees.

 If you withdraw from a course after the withdrawal deadline, you will be issued a grade of "W", and a refund will not be granted.